medianeuroscience/nipype_repro/README.md

-# nipype_repro
+# Reproducing FSL's fMRI Data Analysis via Nipype: Relevance, Challenges, and Solutions

-This is the MNL repository for the study: A re-executable GLM-based fMRI data analysis: replicating FSL through Nipype
+This is the MNL repository for the study _Reproducing FSL's fMRI Data Analysis via Nipype: Relevance, Challenges, and Solutions_

 ## Set-ups